Moondru Per Moondru Kadal: Filming

+Soundtrack

-Vasanth hired Yuvan Shankar Raja as the composer, with whom he had previously worked in Poovellam Kettuppar (1999) and his last project Satham Podathey (2007).
-In an interview, the director stated that Yuvan Shankar Raja had put in about seven months of work for this film, while describing the genre of the soundtrack as post-modern music.
+The music was composed by Yuvan Shankar Raja, collaborating with Vasanth after Poovellam Kettuppar (1999) and Satham Podathey (2007).
+Vasanth noted that Yuvan had put in about seven months of work for this film, while describing the genre of the soundtrack as postmodern music.
 The soundtrack album features six songs with lyrics penned by Na.
 Muthukumar.

 Composing was started even before the film was launched, with the first song being recorded on 9 August 2011.
-Popular Bollywood singer Sonu Nigam originally sang the melody titled "Mazhai Mazhai Mazhaiyo Mazhai", which was recorded in Mumbai.
+Sonu Nigam originally sang the melody titled "Mazhai Mazhai Mazhaiyo Mazhai", which was recorded in Mumbai.
 The final version, however, featured Karthik's vocals.
-Neha Bhasin, who had sung the well received song "Pesugiren" in Satham Podathey before, lent her voice for another song in the album.
-Nandini Srikar of Ra.One fame crooned a solo "Aaha Kadhal", which, too, was recorded in Mumbai, while composer Ramesh Vinayagam sang a peppy number titled "Stop the Paatu" for the album.
-A teaser trailer of "Stop The Paatu" was released online in September 2012 and garnered positive response.
-The composer himself performed the song "Unakkagave" which was dubbed as the first dubstep track in Tamil cinema.
-Yuvan Shankar Raja later revealed that he had not composed a single new tune for the film, but that all were stock songs he had earlier recorded which were chosen by Vasanth.
-The final mixing was done by Kausikan Sivalingam in Berlin, according to Vasanth.
+Neha Bhasin, who had sung "Pesugiren" in Satham Podathey, lent her voice for the song "Kaadhal Endhan Kaadhal".
+The song "Padapadakkudhu Maname" was sung by Blaaze and Krish; the former wrote the rap lyrics.

+Nandini Srikar was chosen to sing "Aaha Kadhal" after Vasanth was impressed with her song "Bhare Naina" in Ra.One (2011).
+The song was recorded in Mumbai.
+Ramesh Vinayakam, who previously worked as a composer in Vasanth's Yai!
+Nee Romba Azhaga Irukey!
+(2002), sang a peppy number titled "Stop the Paatu".
+Yuvan himself sang "Unakkagave", which Vasanth claimed was the first dubstep track in Tamil cinema.
+The final mixing was done by Kausikan Sivalingam in Berlin.

-The album was launched in a critically acclaimed event on 25 January 2013 at the Park Sheraton Hotel in Chennai.
-The entire cast and crew of the film, besides noted film personalities, including directors K. Balachander, K. S. Ravikumar, K. Bhagyaraj, N. Lingusamy, Sasi and actors Shanthanu Bhagyaraj, Khushbu, Krishna, Prakash Raj were present at the function which was host by television anchors Ma Ka Pa Anand and Divyadarshini.
-The songs from the album were also performed live on stage by the original artists.
+The album was launched on 1 December 2012 at the Park Sheraton Hotel in Chennai.
+The event was hosted by television anchors Ma Ka Pa Anand and Divyadarshini.

+Karthik of Milliblog and Indo-Asian News Service gave the album positive reviews.

 Release

-Moondru Per Moondru Kadhal was released on 1 May 2013 alongside Ethir Neechal and Soodhu Kavvum.
+Moondru Per Moondru Kadhal was released on 1 May 2013 (May Day), alongside Ethir Neechal and Soodhu Kavvum.